moof-moof/ribcut/README.md

 1. Unzip it anywhere you want.

-1. On first run you will need to define the NC and DAT directories from the Edit menu.
+1. On first run you will need to define the NC and DAT directories from the Edit menu.<br/>
-  The DAT Directory variable must point at the 'koord' directory where all the .dat files are.
+  The DAT Directory variable must point at the 'koord' directory where all the .dat files are.<br/>
   The NC Directory can be anywhere convenient.
 All Gcode will be saved there.

 1. Close and re-open the program and you should see the airfoil lists populate.